alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #10 Free Rider

-Goal: 6 DVT NFT's have been minted and are for sale in a marketplace for 15 ETH each.
+- Description/Goal: 6 DVT NFT's have been minted and are for sale in a marketplace for 15 ETH each.
 Goal is to take all the NFT's, you get rewarded 45 ETH, but you start with out 0.5 ETH.
 The Uniswap v2 pool has 9_000 WETH and 15_000 DVT.
 - Topics: Flash swaps, NFT, Uniswap V2
 - Resources: https://github.com/ret2basic/damn-vulnerable-defi-foundry, https://docs.uniswap.org/contracts/v2/reference/smart-contracts/pair, https://docs.uniswap.org/contracts/v2/concepts/core-concepts/flash-swaps, https://docs.uniswap.org/contracts/v2/guides/smart-contract-integration/using-flash-swaps
 - Methodology: